JessChelsea17/Angular-Firebase-App/README.md

 # AngularFirebaseApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.
+This app used Firebase Hosting, Functions, Cloud Firestore and Storage.
+Here's the completed guide and documentation of [Firebase](https://firebase.google.com/docs/guides).
+Create an account in [Firebase Console](https://console.firebase.google.com) for the config to be able to integrate in Angular.

 ## Development server